Siennc232/Prosp-4-Postmortem/README.md

 - Product-level returns can hide family-level risk.
 - A good strategy should be evaluated across days and market regimes, not by one strong result.
 - Risk controls should address a diagnosed failure mode.
 Broad defensive rules can remove the alpha as well as the risk.

-## Scope Note

-I checked product names, position limits, and round rules against a public Prosperity 4 write-up.
-I used it only to validate the competition context.
-The analysis, implementation, and strategy decisions in these notes were developed independently.